 Terms and Conditions:

-- The scholarship is for the Spring 2017 programme run in Cork or Autumn 2017 programme run in Dublin.
+- The scholarship is for Autumn 2017.
 The programme is worth €10,000 and is open to both non IMI members and IMI members.

-- The successful applicant must have approval to attend the 18 day programme (6 modules of 3 days from 9am – 5pm) at the IMI in Sandyford, Dublin for the Autumn programme or Cork location for the Spring programme.
+- The successful applicant must have approval to attend the 18 day programme (6 modules of 3 days from 9am – 5pm) at the IMI in Sandyford, Dublin or Cork location for the Autumn programme.

 - Dates may be subject to change and if the programme is cancelled, the value of the scholarship will be transferable to another IMI Diploma level programme

 - Failure to comply with the stated deadlines will result in automatic disqualification.
 The Scholarship is open to residents of Ireland except volunteers of 30% Club or the Irish Management Institute (“IMI”), their associated affiliated or subsidiary organisations, their immediate families, agents, or anyone connected with this Scholarship.

 - Any submission which runs to over 500 words in length will be automatically disqualified from the competition.
 Short listed applicants who are not contactable via the phone and/or email addresses which are indicated on their application Form will be automatically disqualified from the competition.
 NO additional documentation other than the Application Form and and the 500 word (max) Business Case should be submitted.
 No additional sections should be added to the any of the forms.
 Any additional documentation submitted as part of an application, including cover letters, will not be reviewed.